guyycodes/guyycodes/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Morgan Beals, I go by my first name Guy sometimes, both are fine.
 ====================================================================================================================================

-Software Engineer/Developer
+Im just obsessed with learning.
 --------------------

-I am a self employed developer and AWS certified cloud practitioner with over seven years of experience in service management.
+I am a self employed developer and AWS certified cloud practitioner with seven years of experience in service management.
 I specialize in building user-friendly and scalable web applications using a variety of tech stacks.
-I also have extensive knowledge and skills in cloud computing, project management, stakeholder management, problem-solving, remote teamwork, document auditing, and financial data analysis.
+I also have knowledge and skills in cloud computing, project management, problem-solving, document auditing, and financial data analysis.

 With a focus on software development, I possess hands-on experience with Java, JavaScript, Python, React, React Native, Swift, TypeScript, and web development.
-My portfolio reflects a proficiency in database management, API integration, and deploying cloud solutions with AWS and Azure.
-These technical skills are amplified by my proven track record of increasing revenue and fostering team success.
+My portfolio reflects knowledge in database management, API development, and deploying cloud solutions with AWS.

 *   🌍  I'm based in Texas
 *   ✉️  You can contact me at [guymorganb@gmail.com](mailto:guymorganb@gmail.com)
-*   🧠  I'm learning Fourier Series/Fourier Transform
+*   🧠  I'm learning Ghidra
-*   🤝  I'm open to collaborating on Neural Networks
+*   🤝  I'm open to collaborations
 <img src="https://media.tenor.com/2YQj1-QHrtMAAAAi/vutura-chatbot.gif" height="20%" width="20%" />
   ### Skills
 <p align="left">